Professor Dan Hunter

 Professor Jean Burgess

-Jean Burgess is Director of the Digital Media Research Centre.
-Her research focuses on the social implications of digital media technologies, platforms, and cultures, as well as critical, qualitative and computational methods for studying them.
+Jean Burgess' research focuses on the social implications of digital media technologies, platforms, and cultures, as well as critical, qualitative and computational methods for studying them.
 She is also incoming Associate Director of the ARC Centre of Excellence for Automated Decision-Making and Society.

 Professor Amanda Lotz